bitwalker/distillery/docs/config/runtime.md

-You may notice above that I'm pulling in a Mix config from `rel/config/config.exs`, this is the recommended way to deal with runtime configuration using `Mix.Config`; create a dedicated config which handles fetching runtime configuration _only_, and place it in `rel/config`.
+You may notice above that I'm pulling in a Mix config from `rel/config/config.exs`, this is the recommended way to deal with runtime configuration using `Mix.Configig`; create a dedicated config which handles fetching runtime configuration _only_, and place it in `rel/config`.
 Use the standard `config/*.exs` files for compile-time configuration (of course, feel free to use `dev.exs` or it's equivalent for development runtime config).